LuaaDev/accordApp/README.md

 If you have it or you have installed it, you need to run this command: `npm i` <= that would install every package in the package.json

+You also need to know how to : `Use Firebase`, `Use Firebase Realtime Database`, `Use Firebase Hosting` and finally : `Connect the config of your project`

 ## Available Scripts

 In the project directory, you can run: